Kathie J. Lyman Medical Student Scholarship Fund

 One year.
 The grant will be used for the purposes identified in the award letter.
 The medical student at the end of the grant year will be required to submit a letter of completion of that years education, or return any portion of the grant not used for medical education training in one of the two approved schools.

-Applications may be submitted using the online form below or downloading the PDF file provided.
-Kathie J. Lyman PDF Application
+Applications may be submitted by downloading the PDF file provided.
+Click here to download the Kathie J. Lyman Application or fill out the form below.